kChe626/Data-Portfolio/README.md

 - **SQL:** Writing and optimizing queries for data extraction, transformation, and aggregation
 - **Python:** Data wrangling, automation, and exploratory analysis using pandas, NumPy, and matplotlib
 - **Visualization:** Building interactive dashboards in Tableau and Power BI to support decision-making
 - **Data Cleaning:** Standardizing, deduplicating, and validating datasets for analysis-ready quality
+- **Operational Analysis:** KPI tracking, contact center performance measurement, process improvement, and workforce planning

 ---